k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

         * Watch for mile marker 8.  ~ 0.2 to TM Rd.
         * Watch for brown house on left, close to road, with no windows.
 TM Rd imminent.
         * R on Tray Mountain Rd.
 Small, thin sign "Bison View Lodge".
-        * After about 15 minutes, large gate made of black logs on right.
-"No trespassing".
-        * 5 more minutes to junction w/IGG Rd.
-Keep right on Tray Mountain RD (USFS-79).
+        * At junction w/IGG Rd, keep right on Tray Mountain RD (USFS-79).
         * 10 more minutes to Tray Gap.
 Roads to L and R with AT in center.
-(Both roads un-gated.)
+Road to R is now perma-closed.